ESPResSo++ 2.0: Advanced methods for multiscale molecular simulation: Introduction

-The Adaptive Resolution Scheme has been utilized for the concurrent simulation of diverse physically inspired systems interfacing different levels of simulation techniques, ranging from concurrent simulations of classical atomistic and coarse-grained models~\cite{praprotnik_adaptive_2005,praprotnik_adaptive_2007-1,praprotnik_corrigendum:_2009,Donadio_PRL_2013-hadres_molliq,Kremer_JCP_2015-adresprot,Kreis2015,Kreis2016b,Praprotnik_JCTC_2015-dna}, to interfacing classical atomistic to path-integral formulation of quantum models~\cite{Kreis2016,Kreis2017}, as well as interfacing particle-based simulations with continuum mechanics~\cite{delgado08a,delgado-buscalioni_coupling_2009}.
-Several systems have been simulated with the Adaptive Resolution Schemes implementation in the ESPResSo++ package, such as homogeneous fluids~\cite{praprotnik_adaptive_2005,praprotnik_adaptive_2007-1,praprotnik_corrigendum:_2009}, biomolecules in solution\cite{Kreis2014,Kremer_JCP_2015-adresprot,Kreis2015} and DNA molecules in salt solution~\cite{Praprotnik_JCTC_2015-dna}.
+The Adaptive Resolution Scheme has been used for simulations using diverse techniques, ranging from concurrent simulations of classical atomistic and coarse-grained models~\cite{praprotnik_adaptive_2005,praprotnik_adaptive_2007-1,praprotnik_corrigendum:_2009,Donadio_PRL_2013-hadres_molliq,Kremer_JCP_2015-adresprot,Kreis2015,Kreis2016b,Praprotnik_JCTC_2015-dna}, to interfacing classical atomistic with the path-integral formulation of quantum models~\cite{Kreis2016,Kreis2017}, as well as interfacing particle-based simulations with continuum mechanics~\cite{delgado08a,delgado-buscalioni_coupling_2009}.
+Systems that have been simulated with the Adaptive Resolution Schemes implementation in the ESPResSo++ package include homogeneous fluids~\cite{praprotnik_adaptive_2005,praprotnik_adaptive_2007-1,praprotnik_corrigendum:_2009}, biomolecules in solution\cite{Kreis2014,Kremer_JCP_2015-adresprot,Kreis2015} and DNA molecules in salt solution~\cite{Praprotnik_JCTC_2015-dna}.
 In the present ESPResSo++ release, we come closer to the requirements of adaptive resolution schemes in terms of scalability.
-Here we also included the Heterogeneous Spatial Domain Decomposition Algorithm (HeSpaDDA), namely a density-aware spatial domain decomposition with moving domain boundaries, for AdResS, H-AdResS simulations, among other heterogeneous systems, like nucleation, evaporation, crystal growth, among others.
+Here we also included the Heterogeneous Spatial Domain Decomposition Algorithm (HeSpaDDA), namely a density-aware spatial domain decomposition with moving domain boundaries, for AdResS and H-AdResS simulations, applicable to heterogeneous systems like nucleation, evaporation, and crystal growth.

-The second simulation technique introduced in the present release of ESPResSo++ is the lattice Boltzmann (LB) method, which accounts for hydrodynamic interactions in the fluids and can be applied to many problems, ranging from the studies of turbulence on macroscale to soft matter investigations on the microscale.
+The second simulation technique introduced in the present release of ESPResSo++ is the Lattice Boltzmann (LB) method, which accounts for hydrodynamic interactions in fluids and can be applied to many problems, ranging from studies of turbulence on the macroscale to soft matter investigations on the microscale.
 The latter includes hybrid simulations of particle-based systems, \textit{e.g.} colloids or polymers, in a solvent.
-The virtue of the LB method with respect to the explicit solvent treatment consists in its methodological locality and, as a consequence, computational efficiency.
+The virtue of the LB method with respect to the explicit solvent treatment is its methodological locality and, as a consequence, computational efficiency.
 The LB-module of ESPResSo++ can be used: (i) as a stand-alone method for studies of turbulence and liquids driven by body-forces or (ii) in combination with molecular dynamics providing correct hydrodynamics (in contrast to, \textit{e.g.}, Langevin thermostat).

 On top of the highlighted methods for multiscale molecular simulations available in ESPResSo++, this new release also introduces the implementation details of the hierarchical strategy for the equilibration of dense polymer melts.
 The hierarchical equilibration strategy comprises a recursive coarse-graining algorithm with its corresponding sequential back-mapping~\cite{zhang2014equilibration}.